kolayne/find_most_similar_image/README.md

 SEARCH (or ONFLIGHT) mode arguments:
   --target TARGET, -t TARGET
                         Path to the target image to search similar to (note that split depth is detected automatically from the storage)
+  --suppress-extras, -x
+                        Just print absolute path to the most similar image, suppress any other output.
+Equivalent to "--best-only --no-notes --table-fmt plane --no-headers --no-index --no-error-rate"

 Examples:
     With two separate commands: